h01ger/piuparts/README.txt

 * "chroot-tgz" is the name of the file the slave should use for the tarball containing the base chroot.
 The default name is generated automatically from the "distro" or "upgrade-test-distros" setting.
-Overriding the default should no longer be necceessary.
 If the tarball doesn't exist, the slave creates it.

 * "basetgz-directory" is the directory where "chroot-tgz" (or the automatically selected default name) is located.
 The default is